Dog Bite Lawyer

 Pennsylvania follows strict liability when it comes to dog ownership.
 This means that dog owners in PA are liable for any and every injury that their dog inflicts on someone else.
-This is true regardless of whether or not you know your dog to be dangerous and whether or not the dog was appropriately restrained at the time of the attack.
-The only exceptions to this rule are if someone trespasses on your property and is bitten as a result, or if someone intentionally provokes the dog in such a way that causes it to become aggressive.
+Exceptions to this law are only made if someone is trespassing and bitten as a result or if someone intentionally provokes a dog, causing it to become aggressive.

 Responsibilities for Dangerous Dog Owners in PA

 If the dog has had previous aggressive encounters with humans then it has likely been labeled as “dangerous,” based on the following criteria.

 A dog is considered dangerous if it has done one or more of the following:

 - It has harmed or killed another animal without cause

 - It has charged or attempted or successfully attacked a person with being provoked

 - It has been used to aide in a crime.